KB User's Guide - Documents Tab - Overview of Fields in Document editor

 The Exclude from search option can be particularly useful for short documents/texts (e.g., disclaimers, warnings, and credits) that are meant to be included in other KB documents.

-The Page header and Page footer links allow authors to apply predefined headers and footers to their documents using a drop-down menu.
+The Page header and Page footer links allow authors to apply predefined headers and footers to their documents using a dropdown list.
 Users with publish rights can also define new headers and footers or edit existing options using these links.
 For instructions on how to apply, define, and edit headers and footers, please see: KB User's Guide - Documents Tab - Define and Apply Document Headers and Footers

 A good summary succinctly indicates the purpose and/or the main point or issue of the entire document so that a user may glance at the opening paragraph and quickly see what is available in that document.
 The summary is meant to be a basic description of the document.
 As a result, you cannot use the WYSIWYG editor to format text in the summary field.
 You may, however, change the appearance of content in the summary using HTML code.
 We encourage you to leave the Summary field as simple as possible.
 The Summary field can optionally be displayed when browsing search results in the KB, which is the main reason we encourage a simple, succinct Summary.
 The Summary field is a required field as designated by the asterisk.